kartiksp/Social-Network-Website/README.md

 # Social-Network-Website
-This is the one of my first ever projects in Computer Science
+These are my projects contributing to Computer Science.